jackragless/auscycling-time-trial-app/README.md

 ![alt text](media/cycout_3.png)

 Disclaimer: webapp is for demonstration only.
-Underlying Python calculation scripts have been removed to protect AusCycling's intellectual property.
+Underlying Python calculation scripts have been removed to protect intellectual property.